-Other legal and regulatory Requirements
+Other Legal and Regulatory Requirements

-REPORT ON THE ASSURANCE ON THE ELECTRONIC RENDERING OF THE ANNUAL FINANCIAL STATEMENTS AND THE MANAGEMENT REPORT PREPARED FOR PUBLICATION PURPOSES IN ACCORDANCE WITH § 317 ABS.
-3A HGB respects with the requirements of § 328 Abs.
+REPORT ON THE ASSURANCE ON THE ELECTRONIC RENDERING OF THE ANNUAL FINANCIAL STATEMENTS AND THE MANAGEMENT REPORT PREPARED FOR PUBLICA-TION PURPOSES IN ACCORDANCE WITH § 317 ABS.
+3A HGB with the requirements of § 328 Abs.
 1 HGB for the electronic reporting format ("ESEF format").
 In accordance with German legal requirements, this assurance work extends only to the conversion of the information contained in the annual financial statements and the management report into the ESEF format and therefore relates neither to the information contained within these renderings nor to any other information contained in the electronic file identified above.
+In our opinion, the rendering of the annual financial statements and the management report contained in the electronic file identified above and prepared for publication purposes complies in all material respects with the requirements of § 328 Abs.
+1 HGB for the electronic reporting format.
+Beyond this assurance opinion and our audit opinion on the accompanying annual financial statements and the Annual Financial Statements and on the Management Report" above, we do not express any assurance opinion on the information contained within these renderings or on the other information contained in the electronic file identified above.